 As part of the move from Indian Head back to the Washington Navy Yard, the 11-ton Watch Box was transported upriver on a construction barge and then moved with motorized wheel sets from the docks to its new foundations.
 While the technology of moving a building is much more sophisticated today, the route was very similar to the one taken in 1909.

-The successful team of historic preservation architects from EYP Architecture and Engineering and Summit Construction and Environmental Service spent months on each small detail, which in the end, resulted in this Navy Yard gem.
+The successful team of historic preservation architects from EYP and Summit Construction spent months on each small detail, which in the end, resulted in this Navy Yard gem.